-The Millennium Seed Bank's global network, The Millennium Seed Bank Partnership (MSBP), is the largest ex situ plant conservation programme in the world.
+The Millennium Seed Bank's global network, the MSBP, is the largest ex situ plant conservation programme in the world.
 Our focus is on global plant life faced with the threat of extinction and plants of most use for the future.
 The State of the World's Plants Report highlighted that an estimated two in five of global plant species are threatened with extinction.
 The seeds we save are conserved in seed banks as an insurance against the risk of extinction in their native habitat.

 Working with our network of partners across 97 countries and overseas territories, we have successfully banked 16% of the world's wild plant species.
 We target plants and regions most at risk from the ever-increasing impact of human activities, including land use and climate change.
 You can find out more about our current projects by visitng the Banking the Worlds Seeds webpage.

-Seeds are available for distribution to bona fide users, through the MSB Seed List.
+Seeds are available for distribution to bona fide users, through the Seed List.
 There are also a number of different MSBP resources for use by our partners and other parties.
 See our Resources page to view what is available.

 Kew's Millennium Seed Bank currently holds over 99,000 collections of 39,989 species from 190 countries and territories (updated on 20-July-2023 (data prepared by U. Liu)).

 The targets of the Millennium Seed Bank help to achieve Target 8 of the Global Strategy for Plant Conservation, one of the Cross-Cutting Issues of the Convention on Biological Diversity.